aclark4life/blog-2017/2012/07/25/pillow-moved-to-python-imaging-organization/index.rst

 ===========================================

 .. post:: 2012/07/25
-    :category: Python
+    :category: Pillow, Python

-On 7/30/2010 Pillow, the "friendly" PIL fork, was released.
+On 7/30/2010 Pillow, the friendly PIL fork, was released.
 Since then, there have been a number of releases:

 ::